 - A one-ingredient snack is my kind of snack, so try these Parmesan Crisps (Frico).

 - Make one or make them all.
 Four Easy Crostini Recipes gives you the choices you need.

 - ¼ cup sugar

 - 1 teaspoon salt

 - ½ teaspoon chile powder

 - 1 egg white

-Allow to cool completely on a wire rack.
+- Carefully transfer the parchment paper to a wire rack to cool completely.
+Remember the nuts are coated in hot sugar so watch your fingers.
 Store nuts in a resealable bag or plastic container until time to serve.

 - You can store spiced nuts up to 3 weeks in an airtight container, so go ahead and make a big batch!
 Be sure to keep them in a cool, dry place so they don't get sticky.

 - If you'd like to freeze these spiced nuts, place them in an even layer on a parchment-lined baking sheet and put them in the freezer.
 Once hardened, transfer them to an airtight container and they'll keep for a few months.